GravityCloudAI/gravity-k8s-ci-cd-agent/README.md

 ### Working
 1. The agent syncs with the repository and checks if there are any new CI actions completed.
 2. It then check the postgress database for the status of the deployment action (if completed previously, pending or failed)
+3. Upon finding the need for a new deployment, it creates a Kubernetes Job for that deployment.
-3. Generates the Docker file, and then iterates through the cloud accounts, regions while tagging and pushin them into the repositories.
+4. The K8s job will generate the Docker image (along with cache stored in local docker registry), and then iterates through the cloud accounts, regions while tagging and pushin them into the repositories.
-4. It will go and update the Values file in your git or Update the S3 values file along with the ArgoCD manifest file.
+5. It will go and update the Values file in your git or Update the S3 values file along with the ArgoCD manifest file.
-5. In the whole workflow, Slack notifications can be setup as per your requirement.
+6. In the whole workflow, Slack notifications can be setup as per your requirement.
-6. In the whole workflow, you can sync the deployment process with Gravity UI also.
+7. In the whole workflow, you can sync the deployment process with Gravity UI also.

 ## Links
 1. Docker Hub: https://hub.docker.com/r/gravitycloud/gravity-ci-cd-agent